email: roadarch@outlook.com

 2015: 2021:

-This Rubber Duck in Oxnard was installed on the roof of Pacific Coast Re-Bath in 2015.
+This Rubber Duck was installed on the roof of Pacific Coast Re-Bath in 2015.
 The statue was produced in Los Angeles from durable foam.
 It was gone by 2016.
 In 2021, it returned with new eyes and eyelashes.
 It was displayed on top of a trailer in front of the store.
 In 2023, the statue was gone again.

 Rubber Duck [gone]